 To withdraw from a module or course, students must request approval from the instructor.
-Requests for withdrawal must then be approved by the department head and Academic Dean.
-Extreme academic or personal hardship or immediate call to active duty military service (WZ) is considered the only justification for withdrawal.
+Requests for withdrawal must then be approved by the department head and Education Director.
+Extreme academic or personal hardship is considered the only justification for withdrawal.